 What chakra is Citrine?

-Chakra is most commonly associated with the Solar Plexus chakra because of its yellow color.
+Citrine is most commonly associated with the Solar Plexus chakra because of its yellow color.
 Here it helps to open and balance your emotional center.
 Citrine brings confidence and optimism to your Solar Plexus chakra.

 Darker or more orange tones of Citrine are also used at the Sacral chakra to inspire creativity and balance sexual energies.